CoderFish1/LearningRepo/README.md

 # LearningRepo
-Creating this Repository to learn Github
+Creating this Repository to learn Github.
+Author-Shrey Pandey